LaMonte Wade Jr Player Props: Giants vs. Blue Jays

 LaMonte Wade Jr At The Plate

-- He ranks 30th in batting average, third in on base percentage, and 55th in slugging among qualified hitters in MLB play.
+- Wade leads San Francisco with an OBP of .410 this season while batting .278 with 48 walks and 40 runs scored.

-- Wade enters this game on a five-game hitting streak.
-During his last games, he's hitting .400 with one homer.
+- Among qualified hitters in MLB action, he ranks 42nd in batting average, third in on-base percentage, and 58th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.